speedment/speedment-doc/pages/advanced_features.md

    }
 ```
 {% include note.html content= "
-If a Speedment stream throws an `Exception`, then it will still perform a proper automatic close.
-Closing a Speedment stream explicitly after is has already been automatically closed is a no-op and it is guaranteed that the stream only calls its close handlers once.
+If a Speedment `Stream` throws an `Exception`, then it will still perform a proper automatic close.
+Closing a Speedment Stream` explicitly after is has already been automatically closed is a no-op and it is guaranteed that the `Stream` only calls its close handlers once.
 " %}

 {% include note.html content= "
-If you use `DataStore` in-JVM-memory acceleration, which does not hold any database resources, Speedment streams will not auto-close.
+If you use the `DataStore` component, which does not hold any database resources, Speedment Streams will not auto-close.
 If you have installed custom close handlers using the method `Stream::onClose` and want those handlers to run, you have to use try-resource with your streams to make sure they always run regardless of source: SQL or DataStore.
 " %}

 ## Iterator and Spliterator
 Calls to either `Stream::iterator` or `Spliteraor::spliterator` will produce an object where the automatic closing property can not be ensured (Partly because neither `Iterator` nor `Spliterator` have a close method).